zenoss/ZenPacks.zenoss.OpenStackInfrastructure/README.markdown

 # ZenPacks.zenoss.OpenStack
-Please watch the [Monitoring OpenStack][] video for a quick introduction that covers most of the details below.
+Please watch the [Monitoring OpenStack][]* video for a quick introduction that covers most of the details below.

+**\*** The video is of an early version of the ZenPack that doesn't have as many options when adding an OpenStack endpoint.
+See the usage notes below for help with the new fields available on the *Add OpenStack* dialog.

 ## About
 This project is a [Zenoss][] extension (ZenPack) that allows for monitoring of OpenStack.
 This means that you can monitor the flavors, images and servers from a user or consumer perspective.
-OpenStack Compute v1.1 (Cactus) is known to be supported.
-Specifically this means that Rackspace's CloudServers can be monitored.

-In the future it is likely that support for monitoring OpenStack Storage (Swift) will be added.
+OpenStack API versions 1.0 and 1.1 are supported.

 [OpenStack][] is a global collaboration of developers and cloud computing technologists producing the ubiquitous open source cloud computing platform